-As far as digital medium is concerned, Buzzfeed-like headlines are a hit.
+As far as the digital medium is concerned, Buzzfeed-like headlines are a hit.
 It gets them the clicks.
-And “You won’t believe what these guys use as headlines”, but it works!
+And “You won’t believe what these guys use as headlines,” but it works!
 Touche.

 Now, lets come back to Zaira Waseem.
-The poor 16-year old who was bullied and is now the talk of social media and eventually the news rooms.
-Yes, that’s how the flow chart works.
-If it gets attention on social media, it finds place in the prime-time News debates.
+The poor 16-year old who was bullied and is now the talk of social media and eventually the newsrooms.
+Yes, that’s how the flowchart works.
+If it gets attention on social media, it finds a place in the prime-time News debates.

-I dug deeper and found out, she was trolled for meeting the Chief Minister of Jammu & Kashmir.
+I dug deeper and found out; she got trolled for meeting the Chief Minister of Jammu & Kashmir.

-She had every right to meet whomsoever she desires and if someone has any issue with that, it is their own.
-There’s simply no argument on that.
+She had every right to meet whomsoever she desires, and if someone has an issue with that, it is their own.
+There’s just no argument on that.
 It is sad that she had to pen down an “apology letter”!

 But the problem doesn’t end there!

-Problem comes when people want others to toe the same line that they think is right.
-In this case,it may be to not be friendly with the Chief Minister whom they think didn’t do anything for the people of Kashmir!
+The problem comes when people want others to toe the same line that they think is right.
+In this case, it may be not to be friendly with the Chief Minister whom they believe didn’t do anything for the people of Kashmir!

 Even though this incident is nowhere compared to what happened to other Bollywood actors who decided to open their mouth, yet this being done to a 16-year old is wrong.